-A person's diagnosis changes from HIV to AIDS when either their CD4 cells fall below 200 or they develop an infection that takes advantage of their weakened immune system, called an opportunistic infection.
+A person's diagnosis changes from HIV to AIDS when either their CD4 cells fall below 200 or they develop an infection that takes advantage of their body's reduced ability to fight disease, which is called an opportunistic infection.

 So what are some of the symptoms that people with AIDS commonly experience?
 According to the United States Centers for Disease Control and Prevention2, the symptoms include: